atosorigin/bull_sequanaedge_awx/ansible/readme.md

 ## <a name="what_ansible"></a>What to do first on Ansible

 ### what is the content
-Bull Sequana Edge Ansible playbooks contains:
+Bull Sequana Edge/SH Ansible playbooks contains:
 1. Playbooks
 2. One Inventory Plugin for nmap detection
 3. One Callback Plugin for better CLI stdout UX